BiDAlab/MobileB2C_BehavePassDB/README.md

 - **EvalSet_Task_verification.json**: Pseudonymized Verification Sessions : Task : Modality (“touch”, “sensor_acc”, “sensor_accl”, “sensor_gyro”, “sensor_grav”, “sensor_magn”)  : Time-Series Data.
 - **ValSet_labels (folder)**: One .txt file per each of the tasks containing the labels (ground truth) of each session-to-session comparison of the validation set.

+While the labels of the Validation Set comparisons are provided together with the data, the labels of the Evaluation Set are not included in the database.
+It is necessary to submit the scores on [CodaLab](https://codalab.lisn.upsaclay.fr/competitions/3564) to get the evaluation results.

 The Time-Series Data will be provided into a different form depending on the modality.
 Specifically, each acquired sample is structured as follows:
 Keystroke data: \[timestamp, ascii_code\]